The Minnesota Vikings renovated an offensive line that sputtered through last season, seeking better balance with their potentially dominant defense.

 Ambitions and hopes are high, of course, at this time of the year.
 The long-term NFL optimism around the Great Lakes states inevitably took a bit of a hit on Aug.
 3, though, when Aaron Rodgers made clear his disinterest in retirement or departure from the Green Bay Packers anytime soon.

-- Rodgers, Packers still team to beat in NFC North
+- Vikings will need to leapfrog Packers in NFC North

 The NFC North competition sure can't count on a reprieve from these twice-annual matchups against one of the league's best .